repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step3 }}: Download wizard for the Updating websites </figcaption>
 </figure>

 Now, you should see an installation wizard within which you can search for the RepairVision Tool or you can copy the url link of the update website and straightly paste it in the browsing field.
 Afterward, you can proceed the installation by just selecting the tool and clicking next...
-See figure below <a href="#fig:{{ fig_step3 }}" target="_blank"> Figure {{ fig_step3 }} </a>
+See figure below <a href="#fig:{{ fig_step3 }}"> Figure {{ fig_step3 }} </a>

 ##### Step 1.4:...